Find Effective Treatment for Trigeminal Neuralgia at Raleigh Neurosurgical Clinic

-- Microvascular decompression: The surgeon relocates or removes any blood vessels that are in contact with the trigeminal nerve, using a small incision behind the ear.
+- Microvascular decompression: Using a small incision behind the ear, the surgeon relocates any blood vessels that are in contact with the trigeminal nerve with a Teflon sling or bridge technique.

 - Brain stereotactic radiosurgery: The surgeon damages the trigeminal nerve by directing focused radiation to its root, which can reduce and sometimes eliminate pain.

 - Rhizotomy: Using a thin needle, the surgeon destroys nerve fibers to block the pain.
 Some facial numbness is a common side effect with this procedure.

 Our neurosurgeons at Raleigh Neurosurgical Clinic have extensive experience in dealing with trigeminal neuralgia.